Boonlai Sor.Thanikul

-Chaichan Ramoon (???; born: November 11, 1970), known professionally as Boonlai Sor.Thanikul (บุญหลาย ส.ธนิกุล), is a Thai former professional Muay Thai fighter.
+Chaichan Ramoon (ชัยชาญ รามูน; born: November 11, 1970), known professionally as Boonlai Sor.Thanikul (บุญหลาย ส.ธนิกุล), is a Thai former professional Muay Thai fighter.
 He is a former two-division Lumpinee Stadium champion who was famous in the 1980s and 1990s.
 He is respected as one of the most skilled fighters of the Muay Thai golden era who fought a wide variety of opponents.

 He won both of his Lumpinee Stadium titles against "The Wonder Boy" Karuhat Sor.Supawan and "Mr. Merciless Knee" Langsuan Panyuthaphum and defended them both against Oley Kiatoneway.

 Biography and career

 Early life

 Ramoon and his twin brother were born into a poor family living in Chachoengsao province on November 16, 1970.
 At the age of 10, the twins started training Muay Thai at home with their father.
 They later joined the small Sitmabon gym near their home.
 After Ramoon fought out of Sitmabon around 50 times, the twins were found by a talent scout from Bangkok and were transferred to the Sor.Ploenchit gym at 13-years-old.
 Ramoon then used the ring name of Wangyu Sor.Ploenchit.
 After 2 years of fighting out of the millionaire-owned elite gym, the twins were given to the mafia-owned Sor.Thanikul gym in 1986 as a way for their boss to clear a gambling debt.
 The twins would adopt the ring names Boonlai and Boonlong Sor.Thanikul and made the rest of their careers fighting out of their new gym.

 Despite the fact that the Sor.Thanikul gym was owned by notorious mafia godfather Klaew Thanikul, who was responsible for murder, drug trade, human trafficking, et cetera, Thanikul treated his gym's fighters well and gave them large sums of money.
 The Sor.Thanikul gym was unusually large and had higher quality training equipment compared to most Thai gyms of the time.
 Like the other fighters in the gym, the twins trained everyday under headman Pueng Sor.Thanikul in what was considered one of the best Muay Thai gyms in Thailand which produced a total of around 20 champions in the Lumpinee and Rajadamnern stadiums.